judaro13/jruby_mahout/README.md

 ### 3. Run `bundle install`.

 ## Brief Introduction
+This repo is [vasinov](https://github.com/vasinov/jruby_mahout) and because vasinov is not going to suport the project, then I try to matian this project during my free time.

-I am planning to add more examples covering Jruby Mahout use cases to [this repo](https://github.com/vasinov/jruby_mahout-examples) soon.
+I am planning to add more examples covering Jruby Mahout use cases soon.

 First, define the `MAHOUT_DIR` environmental variable for your Mahout installation.
 For example: